How to Succeed as a Duke Premed

 Part 1: Introduction

 While Duke University may be heralded as a basketball powerhouse, it also consistently ranks among the ten best universities in the country and one of the top schools for premeds.
-With nearly 300 students applying to medical school each year, Duke’s student body has one of the highest percentages of premeds in the nation, given its intimate total enrollment of under 7,000 undergraduates.
+With over 300 students applying to medical school each year, Duke’s student body has one of the highest percentages of premeds in the nation, given its intimate total enrollment of under 7,000 undergraduates.

-Taking advantage of the full breadth of a Duke education, while also maintaining a high level of excellence, requires insight, planning, and hard work.
+Taking advantage of the full breadth of a Duke education while maintaining a high level of excellence requires insight, planning, and hard work.
 In this guide, we’ll provide advice from current Duke premeds and alumni, using their insight to create a resource for success both in and out of the classroom.
 Using this four-year map, you’ll be able to cultivate a diverse resume of volunteer activities and extracurriculars by identifying the most high-yield experiences, allowing you to develop an outstanding application to medical school.

 ----